cmg-york/cnsim-bitcoin/examples/configs/Bitcoin Experimental Configurations and Workloads.md

 ```
 pow.difficulty = 4.3933637821322E+23
 ```
 The hashpower of the network estimated on `2024-11-25` is `859.34M TH/s`, according to [YCharts](https://ycharts.com/indicators/bitcoin_network_hash_rate).
 This is `8.5934e+20 H/s`.
 For simplicity we assume that this is shared among our 30 nodes, so each has an average power `2.8644667e+19 H/S`.
 We further assume a `10%` coefficient of variation (CV) so the standard deviation will be `2.8644667e+18 H/S`.
 Note that, with this way of splitting the hashpowers, summing up the individual hashpowers will likely deviate from the original total hashpower measurement.
+CNSim measures power in `GH/s`, so the corresponding exponents are `-9`:
 ```
-pow.hashPowerMean = 2.8644667e+19
+pow.hashPowerMean = 2.8644667e+10
-pow.hashPowerSD = 2.8644667e+18
+pow.hashPowerSD = 2.8644667e+9
 ```
 ## Workload design
 The arrival rate obtained from [Blockchain.com](https://www.blockchain.com/explorer/charts/transactions-per-second) for the date in question is $\lambda$ = `6.494 tx/sec`.
 That will mean a total of `70,135` transactions included in the workload.
 According to the same source the average transaction fee is `$3.366 USD` with `1 BTC = $93,003.21 USD`, hence `3.366/93,003.21 = 0.00003619229 BTC = 3.619229E-5 BTC = 3,619.23 SATS`.
 We will again assume a CV of `10%` for fees.